AdaCore/spark2014/docs/lrm/source/packages.rst

    * the actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration]; or

+   * the actual parameter in a procedure call of which the corresponding formal parameter is of a non-scalar Volatile type; or

    * the prefix of a name occurring in a non-interfering context.

 .. _etu-external_state_variables-lr:

-..
-   volatile_types_trace
-   The original rule appears below - this should be re-instated when volatile types are re-introduced.
-      * or as an actual parameter in a procedure call of which the corresponding formal parameter is of a non-scalar Volatile type.

 .. centered:: **Static Semantics**